vicc/chameleon/README.md

 ## 👑 Author
 Chameleon was developed by **Vicc Alexander** [(@ViccsMind)](https://twitter.com/viccsmind).

+Using Chameleon in your App?
+[Let me know](https://twitter.com/viccsmind). 🌈📲

 ## 👏 Special Thanks
 Huge thanks to the following people for helping make Chameleon possible (seriously).